dcarbone/php-consul-api-bundle/README.md

 %env(consul[_<backend name>]:<path with "__" instead of "/">)%
 ```

-This syntax is processed just like a pure environment variables, so the case:
+This syntax is processed just like pure environment variables, so the case:

 ```yaml
 parameters: